appsec-playground/WebGoat/CREATE_RELEASE.md

 Now Travis takes over and will create the release in Github and on Docker Hub.

-NOTE: the `mvn versions:set` command above is just there to make sure the master branch contains the latest version
+NOTE: The `mvn versions:set` command above is just there to make sure the master branch contains the latest version.